dszvivian/maths/LinearRegression.md

         - We do this, untill it converges to minimal point(ie: Need to figure how many iterations (ie:epochs) you want to run it )

         - After all the Iteration we get m and b
-        - Which can be used to calculate Best fit Line
+        - Which can be used tow calculate Best fit Line